 Stevia is also a popular healthy sugar alternative.
 It is very sweet and appeals to many people, but some people detect an aftertaste.
 Give it a try and see what you think.
 Stevia’s big advantage is that it has almost no calories, whereas xylitol has 40% fewer calories than sugar.

 So far we have just talked about oatmeal and cereal.
 What about all of the other foods we eat that contain sugar?
 Don’t we need to address all of those other foods if you are going to break your sugar addiction?

 Sugar is in almost all processed foods we eat.
 Ideally, if you want to be healthy, you will try to get away from processed food altogether.
-However, for most of us, this is not a realistic goal since we live such hectic lives.
+However, this is not a realistic goal for most of us since we live such hectic lives.

 But, what about the processed food that we refuse to give up?
 We all have vices.
 Mine happens to be a particular brand of really spicy hummus.
 I just prefer this one hummus to what I make myself.
 Perhaps I need to keep trying.

-When you just can’t let go of a processed food, compare all available options.
+When you just can’t let go of processed food, compare all available options.
 There are usually a wide variety of options of any processed food.
 Start reading labels and comparing.
 Choose the ones that have less sugar – or better yet, no sugar!
 Try new varieties.
 Sure, you might run across some you don’t like, but you can also find others that you might like even better.